-building and using the first Fraunhofer ISE out-of-plane gonio-photometer
+designing, building and applying the first Fraunhofer ISE out-of-plane gonio-photometer

 Peter Apian-Bennewitz

-(note: these pages refer to the gonio-photometer built by me around 1990 at Fraunhofer ISE, Freiburg.
-For the newer 2004 gonio-photometer pgII, developed by me at pab Ltd, please check the pab Ltd website.)
+Note: These pages refer to the gonio-photometer built by me around 1990 at Fraunhofer ISE, Freiburg.
+For the newer post-2004 gonio-photometer PG2, developed by me at my pab Ltd, please check the pab Ltd website.

-part I: 1990 diploma (master) thesis "Building a gonio-photometer to measure anisotropic materials" »part 2
+part I: 1990 diploma (master) thesis "Building a gonio-photometer for measurement of anisotropic materials" »part 2

-My diploma thesis 1989-1990 in Physics consisted of designing, building and operating an out-of-plane gonio-photometer for BRTF measurements at Fraunhofer ISE from scratch.
+My diploma thesis 1989-1990 in Physics consisted of designing, building and operating an out-of-plane gonio-photometer for BSDF measurements at Fraunhofer ISE from scratch.

 This included shaping and fitting models for the Radiance simulation program, used in day-lighting.
 Many of sample of new window materials, mostly translucent insulation types, have been measured with it over the years and for multiple European research projects.